-Order of Protection and Child Visitation and Custody Arizona
+Order of Protection and Child Visitation in Arizona

 Josephine filed for divorce a month later in Superior Court and asked for temporary parenting time.
 Clint argued that the court did not have the power to consider her request because of the earlier protective order from the Municipal Court.
 The judge of the Superior Court agreed and refused to consider Josephine’s request for visitation.